BhallaLab/moose-examples/tutorials/Electrophys/README.txt

 	axon.
 3. Examine propagation of the depolarization for a brief current pulse.
 	Look for the three signatures of propagation along a dendrite.
-4. Dump the soma potential into a file.
-Check that the tau (time-constant) of soma is according to equations when the L is very small, but deviates when it is longer.
+4. Run a simulation of the long stimulus.
+When you hit Quit, the program will dump the soma potential charging time-course into a file.
+Check that the tau (time-constant) of the soma is according to equations when the L is very small, but deviates when it is longer.
 Use Rall's expression for L as a function of the time-courses of soma depolarization.

-Rall's law:
+ephys2_Rall_law.py:

+This explores the implication of Rall's Law and cable branching.
 This is a model of a branched cell, compared with the model of a uniform cylindrical cell.
 The sliders vary the parameters of the branches.
 Two time-points are displayed; 10 ms and 50 ms.